The app that teaches your child their worth is measured in likes.

 Why does Instagram make my teenager moody?

-Instagram's algorithm creates "filter bubbles" — if your teen is feeling low, they'll see more content that reinforces those feelings.
-Comparison to curated content damages self-esteem.
+The algorithm amplifies whatever they're feeling.
+Instagram creates "filter bubbles" — if your teen is feeling low, they'll see more content reinforcing those feelings.
 I experienced this myself — the algorithm trapped me in negative content during a difficult time.
-Understanding the algorithm is the first step.
+Understanding how it works is the first step to breaking free.

 Can I see my teenager's Instagram messages?

-No. Even with parental supervision, you cannot see DM content.
+No — not with any official tool.
 Family Center shows who they message but not what's said.
 This is why trust and open conversation matter more than monitoring.
 Building the kind of relationship where they choose to tell you is more protective than any setting.

 Should I just ban Instagram?

-Outright bans often backfire with teenagers who need peer connection.
-But doing nothing isn't the answer either.
-Technology is built on rebellion — bans create forbidden fruit appeal.
+Not recommended for teenagers.
+Outright bans often backfire — technology is built on rebellion, and bans create forbidden fruit appeal.
 The right approach depends on your teenager's age, what's already happened, and your relationship.
-I help families find the balance.
+I help families find the balance that works for their situation.

 How do I talk to my teenager about Instagram?

-The approach matters enormously — lead with judgment and they'll shut down.
-Lead wrong and you'll push them further into secrecy.
+Lead with curiosity, not judgment.
+The approach matters enormously — lead wrong and you'll push them further into secrecy.
 The conversation looks different at 13 than at 16, and different if there's already a problem versus prevention.
 I help families have these conversations effectively.

 What if my ex has different Instagram rules?

-Co-parenting with different screen time rules is common and manageable.
+It's manageable with the right approach.
 Children can understand "different house, different rules" — but consistency in the messaging matters.
 I help separated families find common ground or manage the differences in ways that don't undermine either parent's approach.

 Do you work with families outside the UK?